fj317/PumpBot/README.md

 ![PumpBot Logo](https://github.com/fj317/PumpBot/blob/master/resources/logo.jpg)
  A bot to use in a pump & dump event on Binance.com.

+ **Please note the bot is in heavy devleopment currently so be aware of errors.
+If you experience errors please check the issue tab to see whether it has been documented already.
+If not, open an issue and give as much detail to the error as you can!**

  ### Features
  - Speedy.